 The “Next Steps – Exam Join Code” emails are sent to the STUDENT email address on the exam payment form.
 Please check your junk mail folder in case the email was delivered there.
-Only check your parent’s email address in case the parent address was entered for student email address in error.
-If you still are unable to find the email, please contact firstname.lastname@example.org for assistance.
+Also check your parent’s email address in case the parent address was entered for student email address in error.
+If you still are unable to find the email, please contact email@example.com for assistance.
 Exam Join Codes will not be issued by phone.
 Please make sure to email from the same email address listed on your exam payment form.

 What if I can’t log into my College Board profile or can’t remember if I have one?